Selling Homemade Cosmetics

 Packaging is often referred to as a silent salesman; its use is critical within any marketing plan, whether it responds to market needs or whether it creates new opportunities and new markets.
 Research has shown that over 50% of customers bought a certain brand only because they were drawn to the packaging.
 Purchasing cosmetics is an emotive purchase.

-Thus, you could go all the way using a custom-designed container with silk-screen printed labeling, packed in a 4-color printed carton box, and overwrapped in cellophane.
-But you know this costs a fortune.
+Thus, you could go all the way using a custom-designed container with silk-screen printed labeling, packed in a 4-color printed carton box, and wrapped in cellophane.
+But this costs may be very expensive.

 Our advice is: find a good compromise between a high-end luxury packaging and an unprofessionally looking homemade packaging.
 And don't forget that, besides the design, cosmetic packaging needs also to be functional, practical, and made of a good quality (no leaking, no plastic smelling, no breaking during transport).

 - Find Containers: Before buying a container in bulk quantities (typically in the thousands) buy first a few single containers of various sizes, designs and materials and decide only then which containers fits your needs best.